- Symptoms & Signs

 - Unlike seasonal allergies such as hay fever, indoor allergies may last all year long.
 Indoor allergens may provoke or worsen asthma symptoms, depending on a person's unique sensitivities.

-- Indoor allergies tend to be at their worst in the late summer, when dust mites are at their peaks.
+- Indoor allergies tend to be at their worst in the late summer when dust mites are at their peaks.

 - Allergy symptoms can actually be worse in the winter when the windows are closed and people are shut in with the allergens.

 - Keeping your windows open at night during seasons of high outdoor pollen and mold count may worsen your allergy symptoms or asthma because these high-concentration outdoor allergens are allowed into your house to settle.

 - If you are sensitive to indoor allergens, you will continue to have symptoms as long as you are exposed to your allergens.